 - All publications and oral presentations by the grantee relevant to the project should acknowledge MLA support.

 - The period of disbursement will not exceed two years past the date of the MLA annual meeting at which the award is given.

 - Depending on the qualifications of the candidates, the jury may recommend that the fellowship not be awarded in a given year.

 - MLA will acknowledge applications upon receipt via email.

-- Completed application, including signed statement of terms and conditions;
+- Completed application, including the signed statement of terms and conditions.

 - Name and contact information of doctoral advisor.

 - Two letters of reference, submitted by the reference directly to MLA (firstname.lastname@example.org), one from the applicant's advisor.
 References must include the following information:

 - Applicant's name, position/status, institution, and project summary.